wraithan/resume/docs/projects.rst

 needed features (and getting all of those pull requests accepted) I switched my bot over to it.

-This bot was developed mostly while I working at Aquameta_ and is a core piece of infrastructure for them now.
-This is why the repo is under their name.

 #############
 webhook-relay
 #############